-Students enrolled in the ATEP meet with the Program Director and Clinical Coordinator to plan the clinical education experience.
-Clinical education experiences are initiated in the first year and required in each succeeding semester of the student's program and designed to provide the student with sufficient opportunity to develop specific competencies and proficiencies pertaining to the health care of the athlete and those involved in physical activity.
+Students enrolled in the Athletic Training Education Program meet with the Program Director to plan the clinical education experience.
+Clinical education experiences are initiated in the first year of the student's program and are designed to provide the student with sufficient opportunity to develop specific competencies and proficiencies pertaining to the health care of the athlete and those involved in physical activity.
 The clinical experience provides the student with an opportunity for integration of psychomotor, cognitive and affective skills within the context of direct patient care.
-The skills are identified within the psychomotor and clinical proficiencies aspects of each of the domains included in the document "NATA - Athletic Training Educational Competencies - 3rd Edition."
-The development of psychomotor skills represents a significant focus of the student's clinical experience; ample opportunity is also provided for development and demonstration of competencies within the cognitive and the affective aspects of each domain identified in the above document.
+The skills are identified within the psychomotor and clinical proficiencies aspects of each of the domains included in the document, "Athletic Training Educational Competencies " The development of psychomotor skills represents a significant focus of the student's clinical experience; ample opportunity is also provided for development and demonstration of competencies within the cognitive and the affective aspects of each domain identified in the above document.